-One of the practical approaches to identification of relevant stakeholders is to make a better use of the planning phase of the structural reform.
-Decomposing the project into steps and visualising the whole process from start to post-implementation activities can be used also as a handy tool for stakeholder identification.
-The project at hand was first split into three phases i.e. setting the scene, negotiating and implementing.
-It was then further split into tasks/milestones/interactions.
+One of the practical approaches to the identification of relevant stakeholders is to make better use of the planning phase of the structural reform.
+Decomposing the project into steps and visualizing the whole process from start to post-implementation activities can be used also as a handy tool for stakeholder identification.
+The project in question was first split into three phases: setting the scene, negotiating, and implementing.
+It was then further split into tasks/milestones/ interactions.

 The process and its time frame were set by a plethora of rules that (pre)determine the timing and steps to be taken.
-While the identification of mandatory stakeholders was easily drafted by reviewing the agreed rules of engagement e.g. within the cooperation protocol of the coalition contract, the rules governing the procedures of the Economic and social council, the government and the parliament, the others require a fair share of common sense and some experience to be identified.
+While mandatory stakeholders were easily identified by reviewing the agreed rules of engagement (e.g. in the cooperation protocol of the coalition contract, the rules governing the procedures of the economic and social council, the government, and the parliament), the identification of other stakeholders required a fair share of common sense and some experience.

+SETTING THE SCENE

-Draft project plan Draft concept and impact estimation
+Draft project plan

+Draft concept and impact estimation

-Stakeholder identification and mobilisation
+Stakeholder identification and mobilization

-Coalition briefings& feedback
+Coalition briefings & feedback

 Preliminary coalition approval

-(Official) launch
+Preliminary coalition approval (Official) launch